chxdeng/mabain/README.md

     locking on concurrent insertion and lookup in the reader/writer scenario.

 Build and Install Mabain Library
     You should be able to build mabain on any modern linux machines.
+Please setup the mabain install directory variable (MABAIN_INSTALL_DIR) first.
+Otherwise, mabain will be installed in /usr/local.
     To build and install run following commands in mabain home
     make build
     make install